jackbandy/data-science-fun/NOTES.md

 ## Misc.
 TODO

+* "extras" page with a list of all the extra stuff
 * Check overflow on slide templates (i.e. spilling into footer).
 * Test slides at 16:10 (the classroom projector is 16:10) - check decks at that aspect ratio (letterboxing, footer position, slides that fill the full height).
 * clean up ipynb headers